bleudev/pytecord_old_archive/docs/source/index.md

 *Really?
 Really simple code!*

 :::{tip}
-If you want to write some code and if you want to learn disspy, open 'Objects' folder.
+If you want to write some code and if you want to learn pytecord, open 'Objects' folder.
 :::